 Attendance at all practical laboratory, field sessions, workshops and technical visits is compulsory.

-For the purposes of the final grade, to pass the course, students must have obtained a grade equal to or greater than 4 points for the different written exams.
-The average will have to be equal or superior to 5 points.
+To pass the course it will be necessary to obtain a grade equal to or greater than 5 points in the different activities.
+In theory, it will be necessary to obtain a 5 in all the written tests to pass it.
+If not, it will be necessary to make up the exams with a grade lower than 5.